Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars: C. The origin of Liouvillian spectrum transition

 While a broader understanding of general types of dissipation and their effects on QMBSs is beyond the scope of current work, one immediate question is whether our results in the main text can be explained more simply by imposing certain approximations, such as considering the effective non-Hermitian description (as opposed to the full Lindblad dynamics).

-In Fig.~\ref{figS2} we numerically argue that LPTS breaking due to dephasing does not exist in the non-Hermitian approximation which adds the term $i\gamma\sum^{L}_{j=1} \hat{\sigma}^{z}_{j}$ to the Hamiltonian.
-From the form of this term, it is clear that for the SCL model in the sector with conserved magnetization $\sum^{L}_{j=1}\hat{\sigma}^{z}_{j}=0$, the non-Hermitian operator in the spin $z$-direction has no effect on the Liouville spectrum.
-This is confirmed in Fig.~\ref{figS2}, which also shows that the non-Hermitian PXP model immediately breaks LPTS by a very small $\gamma=10^{-4}$, in stark contrast with the results for its Liouvillean spectrum in the main text.
+In Fig.~\ref{figS2} we numerically argue that spectrum transition due to dephasing does not exist in the non-Hermitian approximation which adds the term $i\gamma\sum^{L}_{j=1} \hat{\sigma}^{z}_{j}$ to the Hamiltonian.
+From the form of this term, it is clear that for the CL model in the sector with conserved magnetization $\sum^{L}_{j=1}\hat{\sigma}^{z}_{j}=0$, the non-Hermitian operator in the spin $z$-direction has no effect on the Liouville spectrum.
+This is confirmed in Fig.~\ref{figS2}, which also shows that the non-Hermitian PXP model immediately spectrum transition by a very small $\gamma=10^{-4}$, in stark contrast with the results for its Liouvillian spectrum in the main text.

-\section{D. Exact vs. approximate scars in SCL and PXP models}
+\section{D. Exact vs. approximate scars in CL and PXP models}

-For the SCL model, in the main text we emphasized a significant difference in the Liouvillean spectra of the two subspaces with reflection symmetry $p=\pm1$, and also between the cases of approximate ($J_{\mathrm{x},j}\neq 0$) vs. exact ($J_{\mathrm{x},j}=0$) QMBSs.
-We highlight these differences in more detail in Fig.~\ref{figS3}.
-In the odd subspace $p=-1$, most approximate scars exhibit LPTS under weak dissipation, while in the even subspace $p=+1$ they have immediately broken LPTS.
+For the CL model, in the main text we emphasized a significant difference in the Liouvillian spectra of the two inversion symmetry subspaces $p=\pm1$, and also between the cases of approximate ($J_{\mathrm{x},j}\neq 0$) vs. exact ($J_{\mathrm{x},j}=0$) QMBSs.
+We highlight these differences in more detail in Fig.~\ref{figS3}(c)-(d).
+In the odd subspace $p=-1$, most approximate scars exhibit spectrum transition under weak dissipation, while in the even subspace $p=+1$ they have immediately spectrum transition.
 Under strong dissipation, the behavior of the two sectors tends to be consistent.
-In addition, we also observe that the maximum overlaps of scars are uniformly distributed in the Liouvillean spectral range across different subspaces.
+In addition, we also observe that the maximum overlaps of scars are uniformly distributed in the Liouvillian spectral range across different subspaces.
 In the case of weak dissipation, more scars in $p=-1$ odd subspace approach the zero point, $\mathrm{Re}(\lambda^{\prime}/\gamma)=0$.
 However, as the dephasing rate increases, they gradually move away from zero.